Belarus presidential election: Who’s taking on Lukashenko, does it matter?

 “While reiterating their non-recognition of Mr Lukashenko as President and their position that the entire Belarusian regime is illegitimate, MEPs express their unwavering support for the Belarusian people in their pursuit of democracy, freedom and human rights,” a statement by the European Parliament read.

-Last week, former US Secretary of State Antony Blinken said the elections could not be free or fair in an “environment where censorship is ubiquitous and independent media outlets no longer exist”.
+Last week, former United States Secretary of State Antony Blinken said the elections could not be free or fair in an “environment where censorship is ubiquitous and independent media outlets no longer exist”.

 He added that the US condemned the Belarusian government’s attempts to “legitimise” the election.